These classic songs to sing around the campfire will remind you of your younger days!

-We just came back from a weekend of camping where we had the best time.
+A weekend of camping is the best time with family and friends.
 Our favorite part of the weekend was around the campfire, roasting marshmallows for s’ mores.
-I tried to break out a catchy tune by Johnny Cash, but they weren’t having it.
-I think they didn’t like my singing, or everyone was too busy stuffing their mouths.
+I tried to break out a catchy tune by Johnny Cash, but they weren’t.
+They didn’t like my singing, or everyone was too busy stuffing their mouths.
 Not only that, but I even talked about those camp songs we sang as young kids.

 Related: Chicken Foil Campfire Dinner Recipe

 I finally got a fire pit for my backyard and hadn’t even roasted a marshmallow yet.
 So, I’m excited to have a few friends over for s’ mores and campfire sing-alongs.
 I’m sure these classic songs (in no particular order) will spark some interest in singing –at least, I hope so.
 I hope to ask a friend over that has a guitar because it’s always easier to sing when there’s music involved.
 Plus, I’m sure since he or she knows how to play the guitar, surely they would know a known song or two!

 Related: Easy to Prepare Campfire Dinners

-Whether gathering around a campfire during a weekend of camping out or enjoying a peaceful night around a fire pit in your backyard, there are some awesome classic hits to sing that everyone probably knows a word or two and can join in.
-Whether it’s a love song, simple song, classic song, country song, just start it off, and I bet someone in your group will join in.
+Whether gathering around a campfire during a weekend camping out or enjoying a peaceful night around a fire pit in your backyard, there are some awesome classic hits to sing that everyone probably knows a word or two and can join in.
+Whether it’s a love song, simple song, classic song, or country song, start it off, and I bet someone in your group will join in.

 24 Campfire Song to Sing Around the Fire

-- “Brown Eyed Girl” by Van Morrison: Van Morrison released this song in June 1967, and it proved to be one of the biggest hits of his career.
+- “Brown Eyed Girl” by Van Morrison: Van Morrison released this song in June 1967, proving to be one of the biggest hits of his career.

 - “Down on the Corner” by Creedence Clearwater Revival is about a fictional band that plays on street corners to cheer people up and asks for nickels in return.